terraform-aws-modules/terraform-aws-rds/README.md

 ## Notes

 1. This module does not create RDS security group.
 Use [terraform-aws-security-group](https://github.com/terraform-aws-modules/terraform-aws-security-group) module for this.
+2. By default, the variable `create_random_password` is set to true.
+Therefore, even if the user provides a password, it will not be read.
+The `create_random_password` variable should be set to false and the `password` variable should have a non-null value to be read and used.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements